How to create sprite sheets & animations for Flame Engine

 add(Player(atlas, background!.srcSize.x));

-Go back to your simulator and reload the scene.
-You should see the character walking in place.
+Now go back into your simulator and reload the scene.
+You should now see your character walking in place.

 To make the character move across the screen, update the Player class by adding an update method: